wezeku/encfs4win/README.md

 I will try to keep this updated with the [EncFS project](https://github.com/vgough/encfs) as changes come in upstream.

-As of now, symbolic links on the encrypted filesystem have not yet been implemented (they were also not implemented in the original encfs4win).

 EncFS4win has been tested with the latest release of Dokan (v0.7.4), but has not yet been tested with the release candidates (v0.8.x).